freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-basic-css-by-building-a-cafe-menu/step-078.md

 # --description--

 Next you are going to be styling the `footer` element.
-To keep the CSS organized, add a comment at the end `styles.css` with the text `FOOTER`.
+To keep the CSS organized, add a comment at the end of `styles.css` with the text `FOOTER`.

 # --hints--